madglory/open-source-developer-portal/app/guides/migrate-to-v2/01-api-v2-principles.md

 ```
 ### HTTP status codes and errors

-If you’re interacting with Dwolla’s v1 API, then you may know that it relies primarily on returning an HTTP 200 status code.
+If you’re interacting with Gamelocker’s v1 API, then you may know that it relies primarily on returning an HTTP 200 status code.
 A major improvement we made with v2 is returning meaningful HTTP status codes.
 These status codes can be leveraged by a client to easily handle responses without having to parse the entire response body.

-In addition to meaningful status codes, [error responses](https://docsv2.dwolla.com/#errors) that are HTTP 4xx/5xx level return a well formed JSON response body that contains a unique top-level error `code` and a `message` with a detailed description of the error.
+In addition to meaningful status codes, [error responses](https://docsv2.gamelocker.app/#errors) that are HTTP 4xx/5xx level return a well formed JSON response body that contains a unique top-level error `code` and a `message` with a detailed description of the error.

 ##### v1 error response